disler/indydevtools/README.md

 ## Questions to answer
-- Using the open-core business model - how can I separate the paid version from the free version without leaking the pro code?
+- Using the open-core business model - how can I separate the paid version from the free version without leaking pro functionality?

 ## Local Dev Commands (excluded from dist)
 - run locally